cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 ---

-## Make up you mind
+## Make up your mind

-Note: No matter how disciplined I am, no matter how well equipped, rested or prepared, some part of me won't want to do the hard thing.
+{% if pres %}Note: {% endif %}No matter how disciplined I am, no matter how well equipped, rested or prepared, some part of me won't want to do the hard thing.
 Some small part is going to want to stay in bed on Monday morning, sit on the sofa or watch TV.
 However you personify that part, for most of us it's real.
 Ignore it at your peril.

 As a manager, the challenge is to keep the team going when everyone's fed up on the journey up the mountain.
 Be clear where you're going, help each and every one of us understand how our contribution matters, create moments of respite.